brockinit/aws-wiki/README.md

 - Run `sls offline start` in the terminal, which will spin up a local server at `localhost:3000` for local development
 - Routes are handled in `index.js`.
 Any edits will be reflected in real-time at `localhost:3000`

+Deployment for Serverless:

-Deployment to Serverless development environment:
+- Use `npm run deploy:dev` to deploy to the Serverless development environment

-- Use `sls deploy` to deploy to the Serverless development environment
+- Use `npm run deploy prod` to deploy to the Serverless development environment